PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 The main features of InferPy are listed below.

--  The models that can be defined in Inferpy are those that can be defined using Edward, whose probability distribuions are mainly inherited from TensorFlow Distribuitons package.
+-  The models that can be defined in InferPy are those that can be defined using Edward, whose probability distribuions are mainly inherited from TensorFlow Distribuitons package.
 -  Edward's drawback is that for the model definition, the user has to manage complex multidimensional arrays called tensors.
 By contrast, in InferPy all the parameters in a model can be defined using the standard Python types